Application for Undergraduate Admission

 General information on CLEP costs and test centers may be obtained from The College Board.

-Decisions about core credit for transfer courses, Advanced Placement courses, International Baccalaureate, and CLEP are made by college designees in consultation with the director of Core Curriculum.
+Decisions about Marquette Core Curriculum credit for transfer courses, Advanced Placement courses, International Baccalaureate and CLEP are made by college designees in consultation with the director of the Marquette Core Curriculum.

 Marquette recognizes the rigorous academic preparation provided students who pursue IB courses as part of their high school curriculum.
 Matriculated students may be granted credit for their Higher Level (HL) IB courses.
 The International Baccalaureate Diploma Programme is offered at secondary institutions around the world, including 520 schools in the United States.
 The International Baccalaureate Organization (IBO) certifies IB World Schools, develops the curriculum and examinations and administers the exams.

 Marquette University faculty committees review the content of the International Baccalaureate curriculum to determine course equivalents and required scores.
 Test results, sent by the International Baccalaureate Organization, are received during the summer prior to enrollment.
-Students should contact their College advising office to learn which IB credits have been awarded prior to registering for courses in the freshman year.
+Students can view their CheckMarq accounts to see their IB awards.

 The following chart lists the Higher Level (HL) IB courses accepted at Marquette and the amount of credit that may be awarded for each score.
 IB credit awards are similar to transfer credit in that they are not calculated into the student’s cumulative grade point average.
 Students with IB credit awards are encouraged to consult with respective departments prior to registering for courses in the freshman year.
 Additionally, pre-medical or pre-dental students should consult with the health professions adviser before accepting IB credits.